Types of Available Aid

 An endorser is someone who will pass the credit check and who agrees, similar to a co-signer, to repay the PLUS Loan if the student borrower is unable to do so.
 Almost anyone can serve as an endorser.

-• In addition to the studentloans.gov "My Home Page", the Loan/Award Identification Number can also be obtained by contacting the LMU Financial Aid office.
+• The Loan/Award Identification Number can also be obtained by contacting the LMU Financial Aid office.

 • If the endorser does not already have an FSA ID, they may create one at fsaid.ed.gov.